tylerlong/ringcentral-csharp-docs/docs/mac/send-sms.md

 ![Open Test App](/screenshots/open-test-app.png)

-First of all, make sure you have replaced the following with real credentials
+First of all, make sure to replace the following with real credentials

 ![Fake Credentials](/screenshots/fake-credentials.png)